zkzoomer/bq2/docs/README.md

 ### Overview

 Block Qualified aims to become an open education platform where users can create their own learning experience.
 Anyone can gain credentials that attest to their knowledge, or verify the qualifications of others.
-All of this being done directly on-chain, with verifiable data, and preserving the privacy of users via zk proofs.
+All of this being done directly on-chain, with verifiable data, and preserving the privacy of users via zero-knowledge proofs.

 ### Features